what are non-communicable diseases?

 Non-communicable diseases (NCDs), also known as chronic diseases, are not passed from person to person.
-They are of a long duration, generally slow progression, and occur from a combination of genetic, physiological, environmental and behaviors factors.
-NCDs kill 41 million people annually, with 85% of these deaths in low- and middle-income countries.
-And while they are often associated with adulthood, NCDs have a significant impact on children and adolescents across the life-course.
+They are of a long duration, generally slow progression, and occur from a combination of genetic, physiological, environmental and behaviours factors.
+NCDs kill 42 million people annually, with 86 per cent of these deaths in low- and middle-income countries.
+Often associated with adulthood, NCDs have a significant impact on children and adolescents across the life-course.